 Lockheed Martin STEM Scholarship Program

-Lockheed Martin sponsors an annual STEM Scholarship Program in which up to 200 students are awarded $10,000.
-Successful applicants will come from under-represented or under-served communities.
-They will also be studying engineering or computer science.
-In addition to the $10,000 award for tuition and other school expenses, the scholarship includes internship opportunities.
+Lockheed Martin sponsors an annual STEM Scholarship Program in which up to 200 students receive $10,000.
+Successful applicants come from under-represented or under-served communities.

 Microsoft Tuition Scholarship

 Partial or Full Tuition for One Academic Year